-- Select in the list the preset to be exported. - Press the EXPORT button (Download) - The preset will be exported to a file named [preset_name] .542.
+- · Select in the list the preset to be exported. - Press the EXPORT button (Download) - The preset will be exported to a file named [preset_name] .542.
 One file is generated for each preset. - The files are saved in the default DOWNLOAD folder of the Web Browser.

-Units with AoIP services
+Units with option /AoIP (streaming)

-(optionals STREAMING and DANTE AoIP)

-5.1 Options and Features
+5.1 Streaming for STL